 Repost via Invaluable

 Red, white or rosé?
 With increasing diversification, wine is enjoyed by enthusiasts around the world.
-People love the idea of going out to an actual vineyard and trying wine there, but a lot of people prefer sitting at home and picking out a wine from their IWA cabinet.
-There’s something quite nice about sipping on a glass of wine at home, but then also there is a lot more excitement that comes to going to a vineyard.
+There’s something magical about sipping red wine in Australia that’s from Australia, in fact, it’s from the very Vineyard you’re standing in.
 Vineyards are emerging in new and surprising places to meet this ever-growing demand.
 The graph below illustrates the increasing number of wine regions in less conventional locations.

 While up-and-coming wine regions are intriguing, around 80 percent of wine comes from just 10 countries.
 Grapes are most successful in the space between the 30th and 50th degree of latitude, which explains the prevalence across that section in the Northern Hemisphere and the growing popularity of South African and Australian wines.

 Choosing a destination for wine tasting can be overwhelming with so many regions, vineyards, and wine varietals to choose from.
 After pouring through travel guides and wine reviews, we narrowed down a list of the best regions to visit in three of the most established and awarded wine-producing locations: Italy, France, and California.

 Use the maps below to explore different wine regions and varietals as well as vineyard suggestions in Italy, France, and California.

 The wine regions of Italy are renowned the world over for the caliber and variety of wine they produce.
 The country is divided by county, each of which align neatly with a wine region.
 The list below explains more about the regions included in the map above, briefly describing each region, listing popular grapes and offering suggested vineyards.